thecorrector23/Dedlock_cheat_int-updated/README.md

 THE GAME HAS AN ANTI CHEAT NOW (27/09), BE CAREFUL WHEN USING THIS, I AM NOT RESPONSIBLE IF YOU GET BANNED

+If your PC is not good enough you can increase the cacheUpdateInterval of the visuals (1000 to 10000) File visuals.ccp:44

 # DeadLock UC Post (MidTano)